wmhilton-stoplight/platform-docs/2a.-style-guides/style-guide-quick-start.md

 From an API project, you can:

 * [Create rules](#create-a-local-rule) specific to the API project.
-Note that these cannot be shared.
+Note that these can't be shared.
 * [Disable rules](j-disable-rules.md) in the Stoplight Style Guide.
 * [Disable the Stoplight Style Guide](d-enable-style-guide.md#disable-a-style-guide).